Art Program

 The art classes at St. Marys Catholic Middle School are held twice throughout every six-day schedule and are offered all year for our 6th, 7th, and 8th grade students.
 Classes include painting, drawing, sculpting, ceramics, collage work, printmaking, etc. One- and two-dimensional work is covered, and art history and critiques are also touched upon.

 Mrs. Lisa Daghir is the art instructor at the middle school level.
-She holds a bachelor’s degree in art education and elementary education from Edinboro University and has been teaching private art classes for over 30 years for local students and adults in our community.
-Mrs. Daghir has over 20 years of experience at the North Central PA Regional Planning and Development Commission as a career development coordinator, instructor, and curriculum specialist.
-She has been teaching art at SMCMS for eight years.
+She holds a bachelor’s degree in art education and elementary education from Edinboro University.
+She has taught private art classes for over 30 years for local students and adults in our community.
+Mrs. Daghir has over 20 years of experience as a career development coordinator, instructor, and curriculum specialist at the North Central PA Regional Planning and Development Commission.

 Elementary School

-The art classes at St. Marys Catholic Elementary School are taught by Mrs. Cathy Zore.
-Mrs. Zore holds a B.S. in elementary education with a minor in history as well as a Master’s degree in curriculum development and instruction.
-She has taught art at SMCES for 22 years.
+In the art classes at St. Leo Catholic School, Mrs. Cathy Zore teaches K-5.
+Mrs. Zore holds a B.S. in elementary education with a minor in history and a Master’s degree in curriculum development and instruction.
+Grades 6-8 are taught by Mrs. Nancy Hoffman.
+Mrs. Hoffman holds a BFA in Fine Arts and Communications Graphics from Edinboro University.

 Students at this level typically work with media such as crayons, markers, colored pencils, chalk, pastels, oil crayons, paint, and clay.
-They are not only instructed how to perfect their artistic techniques, but they also learn about the elements of art, the principles of design, and art history.
+They are instructed not only on how to perfect their artistic techniques but also learn about the elements of art, the principles of design, and art history.